-Effective stress management techniques can help counter the negative effects of stress in your life.
-Try these proven fast and reliable stress remedies.
+Effective stress management techniques can offset the negative effects of stress in your life.
+Try these proven, fast, and reliable stress remedies.

 You can’t avoid all stress, nor would you want to.
 A little stress is actually a good thing.

-It temporarily boosts motivation and concentration, plus it keeps life interesting.
+It temporarily boosts motivation and concentration, plus it helps keep your mental and physical resilience high.
 (1)

-And that can make you sick — 90% of all doctors’ visits are stress-related.
+And that can make you sick — 90% of all doctor visits are stress-related.
 (2)

 Stress can make you unhappy, increasing your risk for anxiety and depression.
 (3)

-There are many stress management techniques but some, like counseling or biofeedback, require a long-term commitment and you might not feel the effects for weeks.
+There are many stress reduction techniques, but some, like counseling or biofeedback, require a long-term commitment and you might not feel the effects for weeks.

 1. Diaphragmatic Breathing